Penguin (character): Post-Crisis

 One Year Later while the Penguin is away from Gotham City, Great White Shark and Tally Man kill many of the villains who had worked for him, and frame the reformed Harvey Dent.
 The Great White Shark had planned to take over Gotham's criminal syndicate and eliminate the competition, the Penguin included.
 Upon his return to Gotham, the Penguin continues to claim that he has gone straight, and reopens the Iceberg, selling overpriced Penguin merchandise.
 He urges the Riddler to avoid crime, as their new shady but legal lifestyle is more lucrative.

 The Penguin was featured as a prominent figure in Gotham Underground.
 He fights a gang war against Tobias Whale, Intergang and the New Rogues, while supposedly running an "underground railroad" for criminals.
 In the end, Batman convinces the Penguin to become his informant.

-The Penguin later loses Batman's support after the latter's mysterious disappearance and Intergang's exploitation of the return of the Apokoliptian Gods.
-He appears in Battle for the Cowl: The Underground, which depicts the effects of Batman's disappearance on his enemies.
-The Penguin's mob is absorbed by Black Mask, who controls his criminal activities.
-The Penguin, with the aid of the Mad Hatter, abducts Batman and brainwashes him to assassinate Black Mask.
+The Penguin later loses Batman's support after the latter's mysterious disappearance and Intergang's exploitation of the return of the Apokoliptian gods.

-In Brightest Day, the Birds of Prey discover the Penguin beaten and stabbed at the feet of the White Canary.
-The Birds rescue him and flee to the Iceberg.
-While recovering, the Penguin expresses his attraction to the Dove.
-Eventually, the Penguin reveals that his injury had been a ruse and that he is working with the White Canary in exchange for valuable computer files on the superhero community.
-He betrays the Birds and seriously injures both Lady Blackhawk and Hawk before the Huntress defeats him.
-Huntress tapes him up with the intention of taking him with her, only to be informed by Oracle that she has to let him go due to a police manhunt for the Birds.
-The Huntress considers killing him with her crossbow, but ultimately leaves him bound and gagged in an alley with the promise that she would exact her vengeance on him later.

 The Penguin is eventually attacked by the Secret Six, who kill many of his guards in an ambush at his mansion.
 Bane informs him that he needs information on Batman's partners, as he plans on killing Red Robin, Batgirl, Catwoman, and Azrael.
-The Penguin soon betrays the team's location, which results in the Justice League, the Teen Titans, the Birds of Prey, the Justice Society, and various other heroes hunting down and capturing the criminals.
-Around this time, a new supervillain, who calls himself the Architect, plants a bomb in the Iceberg Lounge as revenge for crimes committed by the Penguin's ancestor.
-Though Blackbat and Robin are able to evacuate the building, the Lounge is destroyed in the ensuing explosion.
+The Penguin soon betrays the team's location, which results in them being captured.
+Around this time, the villain Architect bombs and destroys the Iceberg Lounge.